pcbway/PCBWay-Plug-in-for-Kicad/README.md

 ### Send your layout to PCBWay for instant production with just one click.

-Click this plugin for high-quality prototyping and assembly services, PCBWay will commit to meeting your needs to the greatest extent.
+Click this plugin for high quality prototyping and assembly services, PCBWay will commit to meeting your needs to the greatest extent.

-When you click PCBWay Plugin, we will export these files in your project：
+When you click PCBWay Plug-in, we will export these files in your project：
 1. Gerber files in correct format for production
 2. IPC-Netlist file
 3. Bom-file that includes all information of components